OsioLabs/gatsbyguides.com_content/gatsby-and-drupal/authenticate-users-with-oauth.md

 - Importing the `drupalOauth` class and `withDrupalOauthProvider` component
 - Initializing a new instance of the `drupalOauth` class and providing the necessary information to connect to our Drupal Oauth server.
 We configured this in [Install and Configure Drupal](/content/gatsby-and-drupal/install-and-configure-drupal.md).
 This instance of the `drupalOauth` client will be injected into the React DrupalOauthContext so that components consuming that context will have access to the utility class and the methods it provides.
 This makes it easier for components to use the utility class without also having to initialize it first, and for maintenance purposes allows us to just configure the client once.
-- Finally, we wrap the primary component using `withDrupalOauthProvider`, which takes two arguments; An instance of `drupalOuath` and the component to wrap.
+- Finally, we wrap the primary component using `withDrupalOauthProvider`, which takes two arguments: an instance of `drupalOuath` and the component to wrap.

 ## Define a `SignIn` component

 Next, we'll need a way to let users provide their username and password, and then use those to authenticate the user.
 To do this we define a new `SignIn` component which display a form.
-When the form is submitted we attempt to authenticate the user and update the applications state accordingly.
+When the form is submitted we attempt to authenticate the user and update the application's state accordingly.

-This component will render a button, which when clicked will display a modal dialog containing a log in form.
+This component will render a button, which when clicked will display a modal dialog containing a log-in form.
 Example:

 ![](/content/gatsby-and-drupal/images/signin-component-example.png)